 The main role of PERPAMSI is to assist the government of Indonesia and support capacity development of its members in providing better services to customers.
 Water Operators’ Partnerships (WOPs) are a tool used by PERPAMSI to support its members’ performance improvement.
 As a WOP facilitator, PERPAMSI helps its utility members help one another in building their capacity based on the spirit of solidarity, having organized 34 national WOPs as of 2016.

 The national board of PERPAMSI consists of a chairman, elected every four years by the representatives of all utility members in a general assembly, a vice chairman, a secretary general, and 10 board members.
 Its national secretariat is in Jakarta, led by an Executive Director.
-PERPAMSI has a regional board office almost in every provinces.
+PERPAMSI has a regional board office almost in every province.
 The source of finance to run its organization mainly comes from membership fees.